josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 The Angular compiler has support for generating index ES module files that can then be used to generate flattened modules using tools like Rollup, resulting in a file format we call Flattened ES Module or FESM.

 FESM is a file format created by flattening all ES Modules accessible from an entrypoint into a single ES Module.
-It's formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.
+It is formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.

 The shortened name "FESM" \(pronounced "phesom"\) can have a number after it such as "FESM5" or "FESM2015".
 The number refers to the language level of the JavaScript inside the module.